ALavault/alavault.github.io/_posts/2020-07-05-mixing_tuto_1_intro.md

 This series will focus on mixing in the digital realm.
 To make it simple, using a computer and processing with the computer.

-It is possible to mix using *analog gear*, but these tend to be more expensive and harder to setup.
+It is possible to mix using *analogue gear*, but these tend to be more expensive and harder to set-up.

-Since this series aim at beginners, we will try to keep the investments to a minimum.
+Since this series is aimed at beginners, we will try to keep the investments to a minimum.

 ## 2. Artistic engineering